 We served 4,691 people in our aquatics centers.
 Our pools remained open for critical water safety instruction, wellness, and lessons.

 I like the YMCA Prevent Diabetes class because it works!
 I am learning new habits I want to continue in the future.
 Since I started this program seven months ago, I have lost 24lbs and continue to lose more.
 My A1C is 1.2 points lower than it was when I started.
 I like the class material, we focus on a specific area each week and share ideas with each other.

-It’s been a hard years for kids.
-Separated from their school, friends, and social emotional learning opportunities, the Y was quick to innovate to meet the needs of our students and children.
+It was a hard year for kids, separated from their school, friends, and social-emotional learning opportunities.
+The Y was quick to innovate to meet the needs of students and children.

 We nurtured and empowered 96,009 children and teens to develop their gifts and give back to their communities.

-We offered virtual learning programs to support academic and physical education needs and we launched Y Leap Academy, to support kids and families with safe in-person care and school support.
+We offered virtual learning programs to support academic and physical education needs and launched Y LEAP Academy, partnering with 11 school districts to support children and families struggling with virtual learning.

-1,284 teens were engaged virtually in service learning programs through YMCA Earth Service Corps and Youth and Government.
+1,284 teens were engaged virtually in service learning programs through YMCA Earth Service Corps and Youth & Government.